Client Development Setup

 - Request details: Headers, body, timing information

-- Request replay: Resend requests with modifications
+- Request replay: Resend requests or edit them before replaying

 - WebSocket support: Monitor WebSocket connections